Agios Ioannis beach, Lefkada

-Furthermore, to the west, as a continuation of Gira, there’s another beach called Myli which is named after windmills that exist there (Greek word "myli" means windmill).
-Today there are four windmills in total, but initially, there were 12.
-They grinded flour until the early 20th century.
-Today they are out of function and one of them is turned into a coffee bar.
+Further to the west, as a continuation of Gira, there’s another beach called Myli which is named after windmills that exist there (myli means windmill in Greek).
+Today, there are 4 windmills in total, but originally, there used to be 12.
+They milled flour until the early 20th century.
+Today, they are out of function and one of them has been turned into a coffee bar.
 In front of the windmills there are sunbeds and parasols.
 The atmosphere is more lively during the holiday season.

 In the continuation of Myli beach there’s a long beach called Agios Ioannis.
-As there are many accommodation facilities, hotels and villas behind it, Agios Ioannis became a real touristic place, but without too much content.
-There is a tavern on the beach and only one part of it is arranged.
+As there are many accommodation facilities, hotels and villas behind the beach, Agios Ioannis became a real touristic place, but without too much content.
+The beach has a tavern and only one part of it is organized.
 At the end of the beach, on a hill, there is a small church dedicated to St. John, after whom this area was named.
-As we mentioned, the beach is long, mostly wide and in the water are stone slabs or ordinary stones.
-Only in some parts, there is a gravel which provides a good entrance into the water.
+As we mentioned, the beach is very long, wide in most parts, and in the water it’s covered by stone slabs or just regular stones.
+In some parts, there’s gravel which makes the water entrance much more pleasant.
 The coast is mostly covered with small pebbles.

 These three beaches are actually a part of the same beach, which is about 3 km long so it has three different names for different parts.
-The beach Agios Ioannis has a beautiful turquoise colour of the sea, but there are fewer visitors swimming because of the wind which is almost constant, especially in the afternoon.
+Agios Ioannis has a beautiful turquoise colour of the sea, but there are fewer visitors swimming because of the wind which is almost constant, especially in the afternoon.
 That is the reason why this beach is so popular among surfers, so you can enjoy watching the skills of experienced surfers all day long.
-Besides the windsurfing, the kitesurfing is also popular and every September here is held a great competition in this sport.
+Besides windsurfing, kitesurfing is also popular and every September a great competition in this sport is held here.